 Students should expect to complete tests on the scheduled date.
 In cases of extreme illness or family emergency only, students may, upon documentation, complete a test the following class meeting.
-Minor work such as quizzes will not be made up; typically a quiz will be given at the start of a class.
+Minor work such as quizzes will not be made up.
 Other assignments will be accepted late but with a penalty.